 Eligible jobholders are seamlessly enrolled.
 A useful feature in BrightPay is the option to batch enrol more than one employee at the same time.
 When enrolling one employee, users will have the option to enrol multiple eligible jobholders with the same settings.
 Non-eligible jobholders and entitled workers will be informed of their right to opt in or join the scheme.

 Auto Enrolment Communications

 BrightPay will automatically prepare each employee’s automatic enrolment letter based on the employee's worker category, using the Pensions Regulator’s letter templates.
 Eligible jobholders, non-eligible jobholders and entitled workers must receive a letter, informing them of their rights and explaining how auto enrolment applies to them.
-For example, an eligible employee's letter will detail the staging date, contribution rates, the employee's option to opt out and general information about how auto enrolment affects them.
+For example, an eligible employee's letter will detail the duties start date, contribution rates, the employee's option to opt out and general information about how auto enrolment affects them.

 Letters will personalised with the employee's name and can be printed, exported to PDF or emailed directly to the employee.
 Batch processing of the letters is handled seamlessly.
 Some pension providers handle the communications element of automatic enrolment, and in this instance, BrightPay will allow the user to turn on or off the on-screen alerts for the communications.

 PDF Examples: Eligible Letter

 Once the duties start date has been reached, BrightPay will allow users to postpone some or all employees for up to 3 months.
 Employees can be postponed individually or batch postponed.
 BrightPay will automatically prepare the mandatory postponement letter for employees which can be printed, exported to PDF or emailed directly.
 Once the postponement period has ended, BrightPay automatically assesses employees again.